-The resources in the link to the right from the Center for Parent Information & Resources have been identified because they address the many dimensions of parent involvement, including the parents’ right to be involved in decision-making regarding their child and the early intervention services he or she receives.
+The resources in the link below have been identified because they address the many dimensions of parent involvement, including the parents’ right to be involved in decision making regarding their child and the early intervention services he or she receives.
 There are also resources to help early intervention systems promote the active involvement of families at either the organizational or individual levels.

-Click the button to the right to view a video from the Kennedy Krieger Institute in Baltimore featuring three children who show early signs of autism spectrum disorder playing with toys and interacting and communicating with others.
-It compares the footage of these children to that of typical children in the same situations.
+The following video from the Kennedy Krieger Institute, in Baltimore, features three children who show early signs of autism spectrum disorder playing with toys and interacting and communicating with others.
+It compares the footage on each of these children to that of typical children in the same situations.
 “It helps parents to articulate to their pediatrician any behaviors that concern them,” says Rebecca Landa, Ph.D., director of the Center for Autism and Related Disorders.